 Contributions are not deductible.

-Roth IRA holders may make contributions after age 70 1/2, as long as they have earned income.
+For 2020 and later, Roth IRA holders do not have an age limit on making contributions, as long as they have earned income.

 Contribution deadline is the individuals tax return due date (excluding extensions).

 Distributions can occur penalty free and tax free if "qualified."